-Privacy by design is a paradigm shift in the way personal data are considered and processed.
+Privacy by design is a paradigm shift in the way system processing personal data are considered and built.

-To collect only data that is essential to the delivery of the service expected by the user, to provide a privacy friendly configuration by default, to manage personal data throughout their lifecycle…
+To ensure data minimisation (that is, to collect only data essential for the purposes), to provide a privacy friendly configuration by default, to manage personal data throughout their lifecycle…

 In a nutshell: rather be safe than sorry when privacy is at risk!